Skip to main content

 4. Copy the token.

-For more information about access tokens, see the Confluence documentation.
+For more details about access tokens, see the Confluence documentation.

 • Automatically synchronise data: enable to keep the knowledge base up to date, disable for a one-time download.